Nature’s Warning Signs: What Endangered Species Tell Us About the Planet (2025)

 Protected areas, habitat restoration, and corridors

-Habitat restoration involves planting trees, fixing wetlands, and removing invasive species.
+Habitat restoration directly addresses environmental indicators such as degraded ecosystems and declining biodiversity.
+It involves planting trees, restoring wetlands, and removing invasive species.
 These efforts rebuild food webs and make habitats more resilient.
-Wildlife corridors help by connecting habitats across private and public lands.

 Species recovery plans and captive-breeding programs